secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 In order to rank accounts each Enterprise Sales rep would update the 'Account Rank' field located in Account Rank Information section and can also add the Account Rank Notes.
 The Account rank should be added at the Ultimate Parent Account level and to not more than 50 Accounts.

-[The Account Ranking Guide](https://docs.google.com/document/d/1u2Dg_jorRi_tgcC_2L-FjAmEqnMya76bvZ6WmAt4qGA/edit) can be used to help the Strategic Account Leader focus on a cadence to target each Account Rank.
+[The Account Ranking Guide](https://docs.google.com/document/d/1u2Dg_jorRi_tgcC_2L-FjAmEqnMya76bvZ6WmAt4qGA/edit) can be used to help the Strategic Account Executive focus on a cadence to target each Account Rank.

 #### Definitions for Enterprise Account Ranking: